dazmo-cat/portfolio/README.md

 # A portfolio of my work so far...
-Welcome to my portfolio, this is a showcase for my projects and skills in web development.
+<p>Welcome to my portfolio, this is a showcase for my projects and skills in web development.</p>
-I may also set placeholders for ideas for future projects here.
+<p>I may also set placeholders for ideas for future projects here.</p>

+p {
+  color: green;